Accounting for Natural Disasters: Impairment, Insurance, and More

 This is often the case when management has a debt covenant violation and wishes to obtain a waiver.
 For example, if a lender provided a waiver on past covenant violations, management might expect the same for a current violation and argue they intend to receive a waiver, just as they had in the past.

 Unfortunately, the guidance usually sets a high bar for overcoming substantial doubt.
-Therefore, most of the time, the lender must have already approved the waiver for the current violation in order for management to consider it in their plans since the approval is outside the company’s control.
+Therefore, most of the time, the lender must have already approved the waiver for the current violation for management to consider it in their plans since the approval is outside the company’s control.

 In other words, what happened in the past isn’t enough to assume it will happen in the foreseeable future.
 Using our debt waiver example again, this dynamic is even more important during uncertain economic times or when credit markets have declined.